Project portal dashboards

 See Dashboards for information about creating dashboards in the web portal.
-If you work in Visual Studio Team Services (VSTS), you can also Create Power BI dashboards and reports.
-This topic discusses SharePoint site dashboards.
+If you work in Azure DevOps, you can also Create Power BI dashboards and reports. this article discusses SharePoint site dashboards.

 To view a dashboard, choose Go to project portal from the Documents page in Team Explorer.

 - To view dashboards, your team project must have a project portal enabled and be associated with a SharePoint site.
 To view the project portal, you must also be a member of the Visitors or Members group for the portal.

 - PivotChart reports and Excel Web Access Web Parts that appear in dashboards require that your team project is provisioned with SQL Server Analysis Services.

 - To update or refresh Excel reports that appear in the dashboard, you must belong to a group that is granted access to the Single Sign-on enterprise application definition, or you must belong to the TfsWarehouseDataReaders security role in SQL Server Analysis Services.

 - To view the dashboard, you must be assigned or belong to a group that has been assigned Read permissions in SharePoint Products for the team project.
 See Set SharePoint site permissions.

 - To create or modify work items from the dashboard, you must be a member of the Contributors group or your Edit work items in this node permissions must be set to Allow.
 See Add users to team projects.

 The dashboards that are available to you depend on the version of SharePoint Products that is installed on your portal and the process template used to create your team project.
 The following dashboards are installed with the Agile and CMMI process templates.
 When you create a team project with the Scrum process template, you only have access to the Release dashboard.